coderefinery/handsonscicomp/source/index.rst

      * Local info
      * Exercises

-   * * A short video introduction and demo to get you started
+   * * A short video introduction and demo to get you started and show you real examples.
      * Reference material to read, which covers anything you may need.
      * If your university has specific local information to supplement the general info, it can be found here.